Fanout forwarding

 Setup

-After deploying the app and setting up the backend configuration, all connections received by the service will be passed through the Fanout proxy to the backend.
-If WebSocket-over-HTTP mode is enabled on your service, then client WebSocket activity will be converted into HTTP when sending to the backend.
+After deploying the app and setting up the backend configuration, all connections received by the service will be passed through the Fanout proxy to the origin.
+If WebSocket-over-HTTP mode is enabled on your service, then client WebSocket activity will be converted into HTTP when sending to the origin.

 Note